uber-archive/pyflame/README.md

 The Linux-specific code is be mostly restricted to the files `src/aslr.*`, `src/namespace.*`, and `src/ptrace.*`.
 If you want to port Pyflame to another Unix you will probably only need to modify these files.
-In principle you can probably port Pyflame to macOS (née OS X) if you modify `src/symbol.*` to work with [Mach-O](https://en.wikipedia.org/wiki/Mach-O) executables, but this is probably pretty challenging.

 You can run the test suite locally like this: